morganp/unwatched/README.md

 Is an application to help you track unwatched media files, Similar to iTunes functionality for podcasts.

 Browse files and click to play.
-Applicatio will only display folders in top panel and allowed (via prefs) file in un-watched/watched panels
+Application will only display folders in top panel and allowed (via prefs) file in un-watched/watched panels

 Starting application
 --------------------